Cookie

 A cookie is a sweet biscuit with high sugar and fat content.
 Cookie dough is softer than that used for other types of biscuit, and they are cooked longer at lower temperatures.
 The dough typically contains flour, sugar, egg, and some type of oil or fat.
 It may include other ingredients such as raisins, oats, chocolate chips, or nuts.
 Cookie texture varies from crisp and crunchy to soft and chewy, depending on the exact combination of ingredients and methods used to create them.

 People in the United States and Canada typically refer to all sweet biscuits as "cookies".
 People in most other English-speaking countries call crunchy cookies "biscuits" but may use the term "cookies" for chewier biscuits and for certain types, such as chocolate-chip cookies.

-Cookies are often served with beverages such as milk, coffee, or tea and sometimes dunked, which releases more flavour by dissolving the sugars, while also softening their texture.
+Cookies are often served with beverages, such as milk, coffee, or tea, and are sometimes dunked, which releases more flavour by dissolving the sugars, while also softening their texture.
 Factory-made cookies are sold in grocery stores, convenience stores, and vending machines.
 Fresh-baked cookies are sold at bakeries and coffeehouses.